ibm-cloud-docs/key-protect/view-keys.md

 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.
 For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
 |key_ring_ID|**Optional**.
 The unique identifier of the target key ring.
 If unspecified, the response will include all resources that the user has access to in the specified instance.
 If provided, the response will only include resources that the user has access to in the specified key ring.
 For more information, see [Grouping keys](/docs/key-protect?topic=key-protect-grouping-keys).|
 |correlation_ID|**Optional**.The unique identifier that is used to track and correlate transactions.|
-{: caption="Table 1.
-Describes the variables that are needed to view keys with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to view keys with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `GET api/v2/keys` request returns a collection of keys that are available in your {{site.data.keyword.keymanagementserviceshort}} service instance.